ROCm/hipfort/docs/install/quick-start.rst

 Building and testing hipfort from source
 ==========================================

-1. Install `gfortran`, `git`, `cmake`, and HIP, if not yet installed.
+1. Ensure you have `gfortran`, `git`, `cmake`, and HIP installed.
-2. Build, install, and test hipFORTfrom source with the commands below:
+2. Build, install, and test hipFORT from the source with the following commands:

 .. code-block::